nw-0712/nw-project2/README.md

 Responsiveness<br/>
 https://ui.dev/amiresponsive<br/>
 Am I Responsive? was used to check responsiveness of the site pages across different devices.<br/>
-Responsive Design Checker was used to check responsiveness of the site pages on different screen sizes.
+Responsive Design Checker was used to check responsiveness of the site pages on different screen sizes.<br/>

 Code valildation<br/>